Is there anything better than a perfectly organized home?

 Your bathroom can be a busy place, especially in larger households.
 Having an organization plan in place will help your household stay on top of the daily bathroom routines and the messes they naturally attract.

-Common problems with bathroom organization
+Common hurdles with organizing a bathroom

 - Bathrooms can be a breeding ground for bacteria, hair, soap scum, makeup, and lots of other toiletry residue.